mablack/cordova-diagnostic-plugin/README.md

 ### Supported Windows versions

-Currently the plugin only supports Windows 10 and Windows 10 Mobile, not Windows Phone 8.0 or 8.1.
+Currently the plugin only supports Windows 10 and Windows 10 UWP, not Windows Phone 8.0 or 8.1.

 The reason being that the native functionality required by the plugin's current Windows implementation is only available since Windows 10.

 For example, `isLocationAvailable()` [invokes](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/src/windows/diagnosticProxy.js#L19) `Windows.Devices.Geolocation.Geolocator.requestAccessAsync()`.
 And this was only [introduced in Windows 10](https://msdn.microsoft.com/library/windows/apps/windows.devices.geolocation.geolocator.requestaccessasync.aspx).

-Windows Phone 8.x would require a different implementation (even if possible), and I don't plan to add that since the Windows 8.x global marketshare is below 5% and falling, and is also rendered obsolete by Windows 10 Mobile.
+Windows Phone 8.x would require a different implementation (even if possible), and I don't plan to add that since the Windows 8.x global marketshare is below 5% and falling, and is also rendered obsolete by Windows 10 UWP.

-### Windows 10 Mobile permissions
+### Windows 10 UWP permissions

 Some of functions offered by this plugin require specific permissions to be set in the package.windows10.appxmanifest.
 Where additional permissions are needed, they are listed alongside the function that requires them.